-Every school has a Governing Body and at Holy Trinity, we have fourteen governors.
-Please refer to the website tab OUR COMMUNITY / Our GOVERNORS for the currently list:
+Every school has a Governing Body and at Holy Trinity, we currently have twelve governors:

 |2.||Reverend Ann LYNES||Vice-Chair of Governors|